jonmach/smart-prompts/development/ask.md

 4. **Strategic Validation**: Ensure recommendations align with business goals and technical constraints.

 ## Output Format
+Provide each of the following as headed summaries:
 1. **Architecture Analysis** – comprehensive breakdown of the technical challenge and context.
 2. **Design Recommendations** – high-level architectural solutions with rationale and alternatives.
 3. **Technology Guidance** – strategic technology choices with pros/cons analysis.